szabgab/slides/devops/intro.md

 * First write down the Arabic numbers.
 * Then the Latin letters
-* Then the roman numbers.
+* Then the Roman numbers.

 In the next round write the same ones down, but this time start by writing down the first value of each, then the second value of each.
 (So you'd first write down 0, a, I, then 1, b, II etc.)